QuantEcon/lecture-source-py/source/rst/smoothing.rst

 In the above graph, please note that:

--  nonfinancial income fluctuates in a stationary manner
+-  nonfinancial income fluctuates in a stationary manner.

--  consumption is completely constant
+-  consumption is completely constant.

--  the consumer's debt fluctuates in a stationary manner; in fact, in this case, because nonfinancial income is a first-order autoregressive process, the consumer's debt is an exact affine function (meaning linear plus a constant) of the consumer's nonfinancial income
+-  the consumer's debt fluctuates in a stationary manner; in fact, in this case, because nonfinancial income is a first-order autoregressive process, the consumer's debt is an exact affine function (meaning linear plus a constant) of the consumer's nonfinancial income.

 Incomplete Markets Version
 --------------------------